SteeltoeOSS/Documentation/api/v4/management/health.md

 By default, the final application health state is computed by the registered `IHealthAggregator` implementation.
 It is responsible for sorting out all of the returned statuses from each `IHealthContributor` and [`IHealthCheck`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.diagnostics.healthchecks.ihealthcheck) and deriving an overall application health state.
-The built-in aggregator returns the "worst" status returned from the contributors and checks.
+The built-in aggregator returns the *worst* status returned from the contributors and checks.

 ## Configure Settings